ajit-dherange/AWS_Host_Static_Website_in_S3_bucket/README.md

 http://jjkkexpress.online.s3-website.us-east-2.amazonaws.com

-**Create DNS zone and records
+**II.
+Create DNS zone and records

 6) Create hosted zone similar to S3 bucket

 7) Create A record as jjkkexpress.online

    destination : S3 bucket URL (http://jjkkexpress.online.s3-website.us-east-2.amazonaws.com)

 8) Copy name servers records from newly created zone and update in the system from where purchased the Domain Name  (optional if DN not purchsed from AWS) update name servers